 Unusual Options Activity Insight: CVS Health

-Shares of CVS Health (NYSE:CVS) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $79.89.
+Shares of CVS Health (NYSE:CVS) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $82.

 - Sentiment: BEARISH